 Craft, music, art, heritage, and spiritual values have defined residents of the Southern Appalachians for generations.
 This overview of the human environment focuses on the culture of our communities—their people, health, and education that characterizes the values of the region.

 Where do we work, shop, play, travel, and live?
 This analysis examines land use, housing, transportation, water supply, and energy throughout our region.
 With careful planning, these uses can be balanced to minimize their environmental impacts, ensuring a lasting and productive community that reflects the connections between places and people across the landscape.

 The Southern Appalachian Man and the Biosphere (SAMAB) has a long record of success working together to promote ecologically and economically sound land management practices in the Southern Appalachian Mountains.
-SAMAB was the first regional biosphere reserve to begin linking science across multiple federal, state and tribal organizations to assist local, business and nonprofit organizations with sustainable approaches to growth.
-And has served as a model to other similar partnerships across the region.
+SAMAB was the first regional biosphere reserve to begin linking science across multiple federal, state, and tribal organizations to assist local government, business, and nonprofit organizations with sustainable approaches to growth, and has served as a model to other similar partnerships across the region.
 Its emphasis on education and bringing people together from different perspectives has visibly helped to improve governmental effectiveness and has resulted in several products that are widely used and respected.

 To encourage wise use of the area's natural resources and promote environmentally sound economic development; and to foster and support integrated environmental research, education, and training, especially in relationship to national and global changes and their effects upon the region.